kidlat2024/kidlatnews/content/news/2026/UNESCO Rejects Philippines’ Bid to List Chocolate Hills After Discovering They Are Not, In Fact, Chocolate.md

 “The resulting beverage was chocolate-brown, yes,” said Lavoisier.
 “But so is sewage runoff.
 Color alone is not evidence.”

-Testers described the drink as having “strong notes of damp earth,” “emotional disappointment,” and “the unmistakable aftertaste of mud.”
+Testers described the drink as having “strong notes of damp earth,” “a tinge of bitter disappointment,” and “the unmistakable aftertaste of mud.”

 “No marshmallow could save it,” the report adds.